AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Ingest the data

 1. In the Platform user interface, select **[!UICONTROL Datasets]** in the left navigation
-1. Select on your `Luma Loyalty Dataset`
+1. Open your `Luma Loyalty Dataset`
 1. Scroll down until you see the **[!UICONTROL Add Data]** section in the right column
 1. Upload the `luma-loyalty.json` file.
 1. Once the file uploads, a row for the batch will appear